History of the Club

 The Partisanistas won their second straight league title, although as with the Partisans in 97’, could not quite pull off the grandfinal.
 The Partisans found the transition to Premier to be difficult, and finished a disappointing second last.
 New goalposts were bought, and unfortunately trashed by a hoon doing donuts on the pitch in his Mazda.

-The single Mens soccer team that competed in 1995 expanded to 8 football teams in 2017, and to 6 teams in 2019.
-In 2019, Davies Park is undergoing an upgrade by the Brisbane City Council.
+The single Mens soccer team that competed in 1995 expanded to 8 football teams in 2017, and to 6 teams in 2019 and 2020.
+In 2019 – 20, Davies Park is undergoing an upgrade by the Brisbane City Council.
 The teams play in the Queensland Christian Soccer League, and the Over 35’s Football League.

 The Club welcomes all players of all ethnic, cultural and social backgrounds, and skill levels.